Crystal Abidin: Calibrated amateurism

 Crystal Abidin defined calibrated amateurism in a scholarly article about social media influencers: "Calibrated amateurism is a practice and aesthetic in which actors in an attention economy labor specifically over crafting contrived authenticity that portrays the raw aesthetic of an amateur, whether or not they really are amateurs by status or practice, by relying on the performance ecology of appropriate platforms, affordances, tools, cultural vernacular, and social capital."

 The term has been taken up and developed by a number of other scholars, to understand the online performance of politicians, fitness influencers and others.
 Jessica Maddox builds upon it for the idea of "calibrated expertise".

 Subversive frivolity

 Abidin argues that influencers often use a deliberate strategy she calls subversive frivolity.
 She first defined the concept in a 2016 article as "the under-visibilized and under-estimated generative power of an object or practice arising from its (populist) discursive framing as marginal, inconsequential, and unproductive".
-The term has been taken up by scholars of social media, and there are hundreds of papers using the term, for instance analysing Snapchat posts or the political impact of humourous posts.
+The term has been taken up by scholars of social media, and there are hundreds of papers using the term, for instance analysing Snapchat posts or the political impact of humorous posts.